A rustic ceramic tile countertop; photo courtesy Gryffindor

 Have you ever wanted to update your countertops yourself with tile but just didnt want to tackle the hassle?
-Well, the good news is that now theres a way to get the job done without using messy adhesives, thinset, or mortar — Bondera and Simplemat.
+Well, the good news is that now theres a way to get the job done without using messy adhesives, thinset, or mortar; Use MusselBound Tile Membrane or Simplemat Tile Setting Mat or Bondera instead.

-Its not at all messy, its simple to use, there are no VOC problems, and you can begin the tile grouting part of the job immediately after laying tile. that cuts hours off the job, meaning your kitchen will be out of service for a minimal amount of time.
+Its not at all messy, its simple to use, there are no irritating VOC (airborne particulates or chemicals—dubbed Volatile Organic Compounds) problems, and you can begin the tile grouting part of the job immediately after laying tile.
+That cuts hours off the job, meaning your kitchen will be out of service for a minimal amount of time.
+That's a win!

 Benefits of Adhesion Mats

 This alone has kept many husbands out of the dog house.
 So how does it all work?
-These products come in mat shapes; the bottom adheres to your counter and/or backsplash and the bottom of the tile adheres to the top of the mat.
+These products come in mat shapes; one side adheres to your counter and/or backsplash and the bottom of the tile adheres to the other side of the mat.

 Tile-bonding mats may be used to install natural stone, porcelain, glass, or ceramic tile, but keep in mind this important caveat; the manufacturers suggest that the tiles be larger than 1 X 1 (2.5 mm X 2.5 mm).